-- Systems & Things: A new system of how a company designs, implements and executes a digital strategy while moving away from the reliance on outside agencies and building its own digital Center of Excellence (CoE).
+- Systems & Things: A new system of how a company designs, implements and executes a digital strategy while moving away from the reliance on outside agencies and building its own multi-departmental digital Center of Excellence (CoE).
 The creation of a system of executional and strategic excellence will have to formed as part of a be a multi-disciplinary, company-wide initiative.

 Now is the Time for Action